City of Wanneroo

 The City of Wanneroo is a local government area with city status in the northern suburbs of Perth, Western Australia.
 It is centred approximately 25 km north of Perth's central business district and forms part of the northern boundary of the Perth metropolitan area.
-Wangara encompasses the federal divisions of Cowan, Moore and Pearce.
+Wanneroo encompasses the federal divisions of Cowan, Moore and Pearce.

 The city's main commercial and residential town centres are located at Wanneroo in the east and Clarkson in the north.
 Further urban centres are planned at Alkimos, Yanchep and Two Rocks in the future to coincide with rapid metropolitan expansion and development in the area.
 It is also home to the Yanchep and Neerabup National Parks, as well as the Neerabup Industrial Estate in the north.

-From the city's inception until 1998, it also incorporated the neighbouring City of Joondalup in its entirety.
+From the city's inception until July 1st 1998, it also incorporated the neighbouring City of Joondalup in its entirety.

 Geography

 Wanneroo covers a land area totalling 685.8 km2.
 The city is bounded by Beach Road and the City of Stirling to the south, Alexander Drive and the City of Swan to the east, Wanneroo Road and Lake Joondalup to the south-west, the Indian Ocean to the west and the Shire of Gingin to the north.

 Wanneroo's population is concentrated in three locations: at the southern end centred on Girrawheen; in the region surrounding Wanneroo near the city's geographical centre; and along the northern Perth coastline centred on Clarkson, separated from Joondalup by the rural localities of Neerabup and Tamala Park.
-Land in the city's north and east is predominantly rural in character.
+Land in the city's north and east remains predominantly rural in character.

 The City of Wanneroo encompasses one of Perth's busiest industrial areas, Wangara.
 It is situated roughly 20 km north of the central business district, and is the industrial hub of the north side of Perth.
 The suburb of Wangara is a hub for commercial manufacturing, vehicle dealerships, industrial glaziers and commercial distribution warehousing.
 It is also roughly 10 km from Joondalup, Perth's largest satellite city north of the Swan River.